hen9wu/hen9wu.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Associate professor at the School of Integrated Circuits of Peking University from 2023.
+**Heng Wu**, Associate professor at the School of Integrated Circuits of Peking University from 2023.

 **Experiences**: Research Staff Member at <a href='https://research.ibm.com/labs/albany/'>IBM T. J. Watson Research Center</a> in New York State, USA from 2016 to 2022, working towards _Next-gen Logic Development_.
 Prior to this, I received the Ph.D. degree in Electrical and Computer Engineering from Purdue University under Professor <a href='https://engineering.purdue.edu/~yep/'>P.D.
 Ye</a> in 2016, with a thesis on _Beyond Si CMOS_.